COVID-19 SAFETY PROTOCOLS

 Official CDC Guidelines: “Teach and reinforce handwashing with soap and water for at least 20 seconds and increase monitoring to ensure adherence among campers and staff.
 If soap and water are not readily available, hand sanitizer that contains at least 60% alcohol can be used.
 Clean and disinfect frequently touched surfaces within the camp facility and in any shared vehicles at least daily or between use as much as possible.
 Adjust activities and procedures to limit sharing of items such as toys, belongings, supplies, and equipment.
 Have campers bring their own meals as feasible, and eat in separate areas or with their smaller group.
 Avoid sharing of food and utensils where possible”.

-Counselors are required to wear an approved N-95 face covering at all times (in the van and outdoors)
+Counselors are required to wear an approved N-95 face covering in the van

-Everyone is required to wear a face covering at all times in the van
+Everyone is required to wear a face covering in the van

 Official CDC Guidelines: “Teach and reinforce the use of cloth face coverings.
 Face coverings may be challenging for campers (especially younger campers) to wear in all-day settings such as camp.
 Face coverings should be worn by staff and campers (particularly older campers) as feasible and are most essential in times when physical distancing is difficult”.